RayBB/openlibrary-docs/Home.md

 | Text that contains nested HTML tags | `<p>Would you like to <strong>return</strong>?</p>` | `<p>$:_('Would you like to <strong>return</strong>?')</p>` | Wrap each full sentence and punctuation in `$:_(' ')` -- note the `:` and single quotes* |
 | Text that contains a plural | `("There is one person waiting for this book.", "There are {wlsize} people waiting for this book.")` | `$ungettext("There is %(count)d person waiting for this book.", "There are %(count)d people waiting for this book.", wlsize, count=wlsize)` | Write out `ungettext` instead of the traditional `_` and sub in the variable (see variable instructions)** |

+Everything enclosed within any version of the `$_(' ')` syntax will be extracted into messages.pot file.
+Review the [messages.pot](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/i18n/messages.pot) file to get an idea of what the extracted messages look like.

+When syntaxing messages that are split up by nested HTML tags, consider if the message can be translated in chunks, or if the meaning of the chunks depends on the sentence as a whole.
+If it can be broken into chunks, it will save the translators the effort (and potential risk) of copy & pasting HTML.
+However, translation accuracy is the priority.

 **Note**:
 * There's no need to do nested `i18n`, i.e. the `title` in `$:_('Click <a href="$link" title="External Link">Here</a>')` would already be translated with the rest of the string.
-* There's no need to translate most organization names and acronyms (i.e. WorldCat, PDF, DAISY) when they're not used in the context of a larger sentence, as translated versions could cause some confusion
+* Be sure to include punctuation marks inside parentheses, i.e. the `.` at the end of `>$:_(' Please read our <a href="/help/faq">FAQ</a>.')`
+* Exclude HTML syntax where possible to avoid unnecessary copy and pasting for translators, i.e. you can leave out the `&nbsp;` here like so: `&nbsp;&nbsp;$_("Add some subjects")`
+* _But_ if you include an HTML closing tag, be sure to include the opening tag as well, i.e. `$:_('<strong>Download the DAISY.zip</strong>.)`
+* While working, avoid moving extra spaces to the beginning or end `<a></a>` tags, which will cause weird links that look like[ this](https://github.com/internetarchive/openlibrary/wiki#internationalization)
 * You may run across some untranslated HTML in the JavaScript test files; this is fine, and should be left as is

-\*
+---

-You should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
+\* You should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
 Note you _should not_ split up the sentence; it might not make sense in other languages.
-(Note the `:` before the `_`!
-That's what makes it render raw HTML).

 These sentences however _can_ be represented without i18n-ing the HTML by using python template strings: